vuejs/docs/src/guide/components/provide-inject.md

 The `provide()` function accepts two arguments.
 The first argument is called the **injection key**, which can be a string or a `Symbol`.
 The injection key is used by descendent components to lookup the desired value to inject.
 A single component can call `provide()` multiple times with different injection keys to provide different values.

 The second argument is the provided value.
-The value can be of any type. including reactive state such as refs:
+The value can be of any type, including reactive state such as refs:

 ```js
 import { ref, provide } from 'vue'